LLNL/zfp/docs/source/tutorial.rst

   // compress entire array
   size_t size = zfp_compress(zfp, field);

-The return value is the actual number of bytes of compressed storage, and as already mentioned, *size* |leq| *bufsize*.
+If the stream was rewound before calling :c:func:`zfp_compress`, the return value is the actual number of bytes of compressed storage, and as already mentioned, *size* |leq| *bufsize*.
 If *size* = 0, then the compressor failed.
 Since |zfp| 0.5.0, the compressor does not rewind the bit stream before compressing, which allows multiple fields to be compressed